MadJlzz/madprobe/README.md

 I'll be more than happy to have feedback on the way I designed this application.
 Things can always be done better and I m eager to learn what could be improved!

+## Support

+For any support request, raise an issue or join us on [Discord](https://discord.gg/egZWSRr)

 ## License